HERRENCHIEMSEE AND FRAUENCHIEMSEE

 Herreninsel

-A French Baroque château in the middle of a Bavarian Chiemsee island.
-During the day a lively magnet for people from all over the world; in the evening, after the departure of the last steamer, a place of magical silence.
-In 1878 Ludwig II created, in the form of Herrenchiemsee, his brilliantly anachronistic replica of Versailles as the realization of a Baroque contradiction: the royal court as a sheep farm.
+A French Baroque palace situated on an island in Lake Chiemsee in Bavaria.
+By day, a lively attraction for people from all over the world; by night, after the last steamboat has departed, a magical place of tranquility.
+In 1878, Ludwig II created Herrenchiemsee, his brilliantly anachronistic replica of Versailles, as the embodiment of an inherent Baroque contradiction: the royal court as a shepherd’s retreat.

 Fraueninsel